 Rita's Tea Room

 Rita's Tea Room in Big Pond is now permanently closed.
-A smaller scale operation is now open on 300 Charlotte street!

 In 1938, in the small village of Big Pond on Cape Breton Island, a one-room schoolhouse opened its doors to 12 students.
 The property was beautifully landscaped and the quaint school soon became recognized as the “most attractive one-room schoolhouse” by the Nova Scotia Home and School Association.
 Nearby, Canadian singer-songwriter Rita MacNeil lived with her mother, father and seven brothers and sisters.
 She often admired the beauty and charm of the little school.